 - Coughing or wheezing

-The lung function can be measured with respiratory tests such as the peak expiratory flow (PEF) meter that indicates how fast the air can be exhaled from the lungs.
-Lower results than usual indicate that inflammation and narrowing of the airways have increased, making it more difficult for the air to pass through.
+Lung function can be measured with respiratory tests such as the peak expiratory flow (PEF) meter that indicates how fast the air can be exhaled from the lungs.
+Lower results than usual indicate that inflammation and narrowing of the airways have increased, making it more difficult for air to pass through.

 The symptoms of an asthma attack may last for a varied length of time, depending on the cause and level of inflammation in the airways.
-In some cases, the symptoms may only last for a few minutes and resolve simultaneously but may last for hours or day.
-The patient should follow their asthma action plan that outlines the steps to be taken to manage a flare up and may require reliever medication to enable normal breathing.
+In some cases, the symptoms may only last for a few minutes and resolve simultaneously; however, in more severe cases, symptoms may last for hours or days.
+The patient should follow their asthma action plan that outlines the steps that need to be taken in order to manage a flare-up and may require reliever medication to enable normal breathing.

-An acute asthma attack occurs when the inflammation in the airways restricts the airways substantially and may be life-threatening in some cases.
-It is important for all individuals to have an understanding of these danger signs so that bystanders can recognise an asthma attack and seek the appropriate help.
+An acute asthma attack occurs when the inflammation in the airways causes substantial and potentially life-threatening restriction.
+It is important for all individuals to have an understanding of these danger signs so that bystanders can recognize an asthma attack and seek the appropriate help.